barryclark/jekyll-now/_posts/2021-11-30-Rendering-adventures.md

 I had tried before GPU accelerated rendering with OpenGL, but I had never advanced more than a textured quad, so 2021's summer was the time to finally tackle this curiosity with a own built PBR renderer written in C++ and vulkan.

-In this writeup we'll talk about how modern graphics work, the PBR magic and how the project went.
+In this writeup we'll talk about how modern graphics work, the PBR and how the project went.

 ## Modern realtime rendering
 Rasterization is what modern video games use to create those beautiful graphics.
 There are more kinds of rendering techniques apart from rasterization like ray tracing or path tracing, but they all suffer to produce enough frames per second to make the illusion of movement, so it was not interesting for me.